descostesn/chromglycomethods/figure2/B/README.md

 <img src="pictures/mergedrep1-2_vs_DEGsiogt.png" alt="venn DEG siOgt vs OGlcNac" width="400"/>

 Note the three common genes between up and down which are due to intertwined genes.
+The number 33 goes down to 31 when alternative annotations are removed.